Don’t let a little Ballarat rain dampen your spirits!

 Take your tastebuds on a global food discovery at one of Ballarat’s internationally-inspired restaurants and cafes by eating your way around the city.

-Indulge in the delicacies of an Asian street market, French patisserie or South American tienda without the need for a long international flight or the threat of excess baggage charges.
+Indulge in the delicacies of an Asian street market (Mr Jones), French patisserie (Le Peche Gourmand) or South American tienda (Pancho) without the need for a long international flight or the threat of excess baggage charges.

 If craft beer is your thing, then you’re in luck.

-For gin, Kilderkin Distillery or Red Duck Brewery is where you’ll want to be.
+For gin, Kilderkin Distillery, Red Duck Distillery, Grainery Lane and Itinerant Spirits is where you want to be.

-And as for the best local drops, you’re going to need to book a night or two because there’s too much to try in one day.
+And as for the best local wineries, you’re going to need to book a night or two because there’s too much to try in one day.

 Shop 'til you drop

-Take home a little bit of Ballarat with you, from locally-made candles from The Essential Candle Co and handmade Ruby Pilven ceramics from Hattie and the Wolf, to Australian bushfoods from Saltbush Kitchen, silky smooth Lucky & James chocolate and local hot cocoa Grounded Pleasures from Campanas or Windflower, what better excuse to restock the pantry (and your wardrobe).
+Take home a little bit of Ballarat with you, from locally-made candles at The Essential Candle Co and handmade Ruby Pilven ceramics from the Ross Creek Gallery, to silky smooth Lucky & James chocolate and local hot cocoa Grounded Pleasures from Campanas, what better excuse to restock the pantry (and your wardrobe).